-- Students in the music program spend two days exploring the musical heritage of Vienna.
-This city is home of the most famous composers Beethoven, Mozart, Brahms, and Schubert.
+- Students in the music program spend two days exploring the musical heritage of Vienna, home of Beethoven, Mozart, Brahms, Schubert...

-- Terezin was a transit camp and Jewish Ghetto during World War II as well as a prison for political prisoners.
-It was used as a propaganda tool by the Nazis, who showed Terezin to the international Red Cross to "prove" that they were treating Jews humanely.
-Most inmates of Terezin were eventually sent to Auschwitz, and only a tiny percentage survived.
+- Terezin was a transit camp and Jewish Ghetto during World War II, and used as a propaganda tool by the Nazis, who showed Terezin to the international Red Cross to "prove" that they were treating Jews humanely.
+Most people imporisnoned in Terezin were sent to Auschwitz.

 Political Prisoner Trip

-- Students go to the site of uranium mines in West Bohemia, guided by a former political prisoner who was arrested in the 1950s for his involvement in the boy scouts (banned by the Communist).
-The trip is coordinated with political prisoners.eu, a nonprofit organization that archives memories of former political prisoners.
+- Students go to the site of uranium mines in West Bohemia, guided by a former political prisoner who was arrested in the 1950s for his involvement in the boy scouts (banned by the Communists).
+The trip is coordinated by a nonprofit organization that archives memories of former political prisoners.

 Cultural Immersion Trips

-- Students meet Roma community leaders living in Ostrava, an industrial town near Poland, and learn first hand about the life of the Roma minority - the largest minority in Eastern Europe.
-Students learn about various social issues faced within the Roma community such as discrimination, drug abuse, and unemployment.
-Students will also immerse themselved through music, food, and cultural events.
+- Students meet Roma community leaders living in Ostrava, an industrial town near Poland, and learn first hand about the discrimination facing of the Roma - the largest minority group in Eastern Europe.

-- Wandering among the gorgeous mountains ... sleeping in a Czech home...cooking traditional pork schnitzel.... sampling lunch in a Czech high school..
+- Wandering among the gorgeous mountains ... sleeping in a Czech home...cooking traditional pork schnitzel.... visiting a Czech high school..
 This trip is all about getting to know young Czechs experiencing true Czech hospitality.